A local favorite band, Nosotros, helps the crowd get their salsa dancing on

 • Santa Fe Plaza – Historic downtown venue with a paved area in front of the stage, but surrounded by shaded grassy spots

-• Reunity Resources Farm – A laid-back farm setting with dirt paths, grassy nooks, and a slower pace
+• Reunity Resources Farm – A relaxed farm setting with dirt paths, room to spread out, and a slower pace

-• SWAN Park – Wide, grassy, and south-of-town; ideal for families and roomy setups
+• SWAN Park – Wide, grassy, and south of town with plenty of open space for families and lawn chairs

-đŸŽ¶2025 Concert Lineup: Latin Beats, Funky Grooves, and Outdoor Vibes
+2026 Concert Lineup: Latin Beats, Brass Bands, Blues, Reggae, and Outdoor Music All Summer

 June